top of page

 Some of the things I had chosen came into our home as wedding gifts.
 Some came from family members who had also owned some.
 Many of my most favorite items came from online auctions.
 I really enjoyed the hunt for unusual pieces.

-Last week I was extraordinarily lucky and I found two separate lots on the marketplace at really good prices.
+Last week I was really lucky and I found two separate lots on the marketplace at really good prices.
 I even convinced Ralph to drive to Castleton, Vermont with me after work one night to pick up one of the lots.

 This lot came with the canisters I really wanted, including the bonus of the Cookies jar.
 The coffee canister has two chips, but the price was unbeatable for the lot and I can replace that one item down the road.